Skip to content

 Does the scanner work offline?

 Yes for the scan itself.
-Product lookup needs internet (it hits Amazon / Google Shopping / eBay), but the barcode read is on-device only.
+Product lookup needs internet (it runs the barcode number through a search engine), but the barcode read is on-device only.

 Ready to scan?